Optimal control of semi-Markov processes with a backward stochastic differential equations approach: Introduction

+where Then we look for a solution $v$ such that the map $t \mapsto v(t,x,t+c)$ is absolutely continuous on $[0,T]$, for all constants $c \in [-T,\,+ \infty)$.
+The functions $f,g$ in \eqref{Kolmogorov_diff_rif_intro} are given.
 While it is easy to prove well-posedness of \eqref{Kolmogorov_diff_rif_intro} under boundedness assumptions, we achieve the purpose of finding a unique solution under much weaker conditions related to the distribution of the process $(X,a)$: see Theorem \ref{thm_kolm}.
 To this end we need to define a formula of It$\hat{\mbox{o}}$ type, involving the directional derivative operator $D$, for the composition of the process $(X_s,\,a_s)_{s \geqslant 0}$ with functions $v$ smooth enough (see Lemma \ref{Ito formula} below).\\ We construct the solution $v$ by means of a family of BSDEs of the form \eqref{intro_BSDE_controllo}.
-By the results above there exists a unique solution $(Y_{s,t}^{x,a}, Z_{s,t}^{x,a})_{s\in [0,\,T-t]}$ and previous estimates on the BSDEs are used to prove well-posedness of \eqref{Kolmogorov_diff_rif_intro}.
+By the results above there exists a unique solution $(Y_{s,t}^{x,a}, Z_{s,t}^{x,a})_{s\in [0,\,T-t]}$ and the estimates on the BSDEs are used to prove well-posedness of \eqref{Kolmogorov_diff_rif_intro}.
 As a by-product we also obtain the representation formulae